It’s been said that the best way to keep a boat in top condition is to keep using it.

-For many southern boaters, the Easter holidays mark the close of boating season.
 If you haven’t been out for a while, now’s the time to give your boat a good looking over.
-A few extra minutes checking the condition of your rig will ensure a long weekend of trouble-free boating.
-This Easter boating checklist should get you started.
+A few extra minutes checking the condition of your rig will ensure trouble-free boating for many years to come.
+This handy boating checklist should get you started.

 Use it or lose it

 The busiest time of year for Coast Guard callouts is when boats come out of a long period of idleness.